mikemaccana/powershell-profile/README.md

 ## Minimum Powershell concepts to learn before you rant about how much you hate Powershell

 These come with powershell.
 If you don't know them you're the equivalent of someone who doesn't know `grep` ranting about how "Unix is like DOS".
-Might be painful to hear but it's true.
+That might be painful to hear but it's true.

 `select` (also called `select-object`) - select the fields you want on an object